sliuuu/equinix-fabric-mcp/README.md

 "List all my Fabric ports"
 "Show me details about port [UUID]"
 "List all my connections"
-"What's the bandwidth usage on connection [UUID]?"
 "Show me available service profiles for AWS"
 "List all metros in Asia"
+"Search for connections with state ACTIVE"
 ```

 ### Write Operations
 ```
-"Create a connection between my Singapore port and AWS Direct Connect" "Update connection [UUID] to 1000 Mbps bandwidth" "Create a Cloud Router in London with PRO package" "Delete connection [UUID]"
+"Create a connection between my Singapore port and AWS Direct Connect" "Update connection [UUID] to 1000 Mbps bandwidth" "Delete connection [UUID]"
-"Create a service token for my Hong Kong port"
+"Create a service token for my Hong Kong port" "Validate this connection configuration before creating it"
 ```

 ### Complex Workflows
 ```
-"Set up redundant connections from Singapore to Tokyo" "Create a multi-cloud hub in New York connecting to AWS, Azure, and GCP" "Show me all underutilized connections"
+"Set up redundant connections from Singapore to Tokyo" "Create a multi-cloud hub in New York connecting to AWS, Azure, and GCP" "Show me all ACTIVE connections and their bandwidth usage"
 ```

 ## 🔐 Authentication